 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

 Shared hosting is the ideal entry point for most first-time website creators.
-Keep reading for a detailed breakdown of our top web hosting picks and what makes each of them a smart buy.
+Keep reading for a detailed breakdown of our top shared web hosting picks and what makes each a smart buy.

 Do I need shared hosting?